Jim Lemaigre

 Jim Lemaigre is a Canadian politician who was elected a member of the Legislative Assembly of Saskatchewan since winning the 2022 Athabasca provincial by-election.
 He defeated former federal MP Georgina Jolibois and won the traditional New Democratic stronghold constituency for the Saskatchewan Party.
 It was the first time a right-wing party has held the seat since its creation in 1908.
 In the 2024 Saskatchewan general election he was unseated by Leroy Laliberte.
 He was the Conservative Party of Canada candidate in Desnethé—Missinippi—Churchill River in the 2025 Canadian federal election.
 He was defeated by Liberal candidate Buckley Belanger.

 Personal life

 He is a member of the Clearwater River Dene Nation.
+At the time of the 2025 Canadian federal election, he lived in Prince Albert, Saskatchewan.